Recent Advances in Large Langauge Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation: Dynamic Benchmarking

 \subsubsection{Diversity}

-Besides the aforementioned criteria, another important factor is the diversity of the transformed dataset.
-This diversity can be categorized into two components: \textsf{external diversity} and \textsf{internal diversity}: External diversity measures the variation between the transformed dataset and the seed dataset.
+The diversity metric can be categorized into two components: \textsf{external diversity} and \textsf{internal diversity}.
+External diversity measures the variation between the transformed dataset and the seed dataset.
 Internal diversity quantifies the differences between two transformation trials.

 where \( \Theta(\cdot) \) is a function that measures the diversity between two datasets.
-For example, it could be the N-gram metrics or the reference based metrics, such as BLEU scores.
+For example, it could be the N-gram metrics or the reference-based metrics, such as BLEU scores.